Relationships and sex education is really important for everyone.

 Sexual abuse can occur in familiar surroundings and usually by someone well known to the person.
 The abuser is often in a trusted position or in a position of power.
 It is not always obvious that sexual abuse is occurring.

-Who takes the initiative.
+- Who takes the initiative in the relationship?

 Any safeguarding process should be person-centred and focus on the outcomes that are important for the person with a learning disability.
 One way that this can be achieved is by having the support of an independent advocate.